- Academic skills resources

 - Forward planning availability

 - The availability of forward planned units is determined based on the availability of the current unit for enrolment.
-This availability is subject to change, and will not be confirmed until late November of the current calendar year.
+This availability is subject to change, and will not be confirmed until late November in the current calendar year.

 - Fully online